Using the command-line client#

 As you see, this command returns digested information of the dataset’s metadata.

-You can also see the contents of the dataset:
+You can also see the contents of the dataset from the terminal.

 cat2-client --username user@example.com --password foobar11 show @personal/ds-1d.b2nd